 Here are signs that your business may need multiple social media accounts:

-1. Complaints Occupying Most of Your Feed
+1. Customer Complaints Dominate Your Social Feed

 Customers spend 20 to 40% more with companies that respond to customer service requests on social media platforms.
 Once you start providing quality digital customer support, the requests will rise.